-On 2 – 20 November and 30 November – 11 December 2020, the IIJ Academic Unit delivered two iterations of its online Counter-Terrorism Academic Curriculum (eCTAC), one each for English-speaking and French-speaking practitioners.
-The eCTAC courses were supported by the Government of France.
-The Academic Unit’s founding donors are the Governments of Denmark, France and the United States.
+In February and March 2021, the IIJ delivered two new course iterations of its online Counter-Terrorism Academic Curriculum (eCTAC) tailored for Anglophone and Francophone practitioners.
+These eCTAC courses were supported by the Government of France, a founding donor of the Academic Unit along with the Governments of Denmark, France and the United States.

-The eCTAC is equipping investigators, prosecutors, and examining magistrates with the skills they need to proactively investigate terrorist plots before attacks occur.
+The eCTAC is designed to ensure investigators, prosecutors, and examining magistrates are better equipped to proactively investigate terrorist plots before attacks occur.
 The eCTAC expands practitioners’ knowledge on gathering electronic, telecommunication, and financial evidence to prevent attacks, lawful and proportionate use of special investigation techniques, efficient inter-agency coordination, and effective international cooperation.

-In total, 39 participants, including investigators, prosecutors, and examining magistrates from Burkina Faso, Ethiopia, Ghana, Kenya, Mali, Morocco, Niger, Senegal, Somaliland, Tanzania, and Uganda completed the eCTAC and will now move onto the next stage – an in-person CTAC course on Successful Prosecutions, to be held in Malta in 2021 when pandemic conditions permit.
+In total, 36 participants (28 men and eight women), including investigators, prosecutors, and examining magistrates from Burkina Faso, Cameroon, Côte d’Ivoire, Ethiopia, Kenya, Mali, Mauritania, Morocco, Niger, Nigeria, Sierra Leone, Somaliland, Tanzania and Uganda passed the eCTAC and will now move onto the next stage, with an in-person CTAC course in 2022 on the successful prosecution of terrorism cases.

-For more information on the Academic Unit Counter-Terrorism Academic Curriculum (CTAC) or the online eCTAC, please contact Academic Unit Programme Manager Mr. Dallin Van Leuven.
+For more information on the eCTAC, please contact Programme Manager Dallin Van Leuven.